azgs-geomapmaker/geomapmaker/README.md

 ### Optional
 1. Must be able to connect over the internet to REST services with relevant dictionaries or configuration files
 2. Ability to transfer, select, and view from a list of symbologies, possibly a style file.
+3. The most fundamental GeMS requirement are certain topology rules (no overlapping polygons).
+However, it is unclear if we should build checks for this into the toolbar or treat this as a separate problem.

 ## Buttons and Actions